chimney37/Othello/OthelloAWSServerless/Readme.md

  * It was only clear after a prototype that the only thing that matters is that the game updates should only be done through a synchronization of the game representation through a lambda function call, given the data on the cloud.
  There isn't a need to get any other data about the game, and the only other set of functions are for the actions that change the game state, e.g. making new game, making moves.
 * Cliffhangers: now there's no lambda function to wipe the DynamoDB clean, and the only way to do this is to wipe it via the AWS console or AWS explorer.

+# Future Ideas
+* Enable a backend Deep-Learnt based AI model
+* Do something fun with Agentic LLM-based gaming - maybe game helper, followed by interesting AI player that taunts players or helps them